R-Owino/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 ## Python application project

 - In this project, I will review everything I have learned in Python so far.
 These are:
 	- Import
 	- Exceptions
 	- Class
 	- Private attribute
 	- Getter/Setter
 	- Class method
 	- Static method
 	- Inheritance
 	- Unittest
 	- Read/Write file

+### General learning objectives

 - What is Unit testing and how to implement it in a large project
 - How to serialize and deserialize a Class